IppClub/Dora-SSR/README.md

 - Quick start

   - Android
-     - 1. Download and install the [APK](https://github.com/pigpigyyy/Dorothy-SSR/releases/latest) package on the running terminal of the game.
+     - 1. Download and install the [APK](https://github.com/pigpigyyy/Dorothy-SSR/releases/latest) package on the running terminal for games.
-     - 2. Run the software, and access the server address displayed by the software through the browser of the PC (tablet or other development equipment) in the LAN.
+     - 2. Run the software, and access the server address displayed by the software through the browser of a PC (tablet or other development device) on the LAN.
      - 3. Start game development.

   - Windows